-- with clearly identified uncertainty ranges had been collected from two aircraft and builds a good - foundation for further studies on the remote sensing validation and the spatial and temporal - evaluation of modeling representation of the atmospheric processing and evolution. - 777 Acknowledgments: This study was supported by the U.S. DOE, Office of Science, Atmospheric - 778 System Research Program, and used data from Atmospheric Radiation Measurement Aerial - 779 Facility, a DOE Office of Science User Facility.
-The Pacific Northwest National Laboratory - 780 (PNNL) is operated for DOE by Battelle under contract DE-AC05-76RL01830.
-This work was - also supported by the Max Planck Society, the DFG (Deutsche Forschungsgemeinschaft, German - Research Foundation) HALO Priority Program SPP 1294, the German Aerospace Center (DLR), - the FAPESP (São Paulo Research Foundation) Grants 2009/15235-8 and 2013/05014-0, and a - 784 wide range of other institutional partners.
-The contributions from Micael A. Cecchini were funded - 785 by FAPESP grant number 2017/04654-6.
+Acknowledgements.
+This study was supported by the US DOE, Office of Science, Atmospheric System Research Program, and used data from Atmospheric Radiation Measurement Aerial Facility, a DOE Office of Science User Facility.
+The Pacific Northwest National Laboratory (PNNL) is operated for DOE by Battelle under contract DE-AC05-76RL01830.
+This work was also supported by the Max Planck Society, the DFG (Deutsche Forschungsgemeinschaft, German Research Foundation) HALO Priority Program SPP 1294, the German Aerospace Center (DLR), the FAPESP (São Paulo Research Foundation) grants 2009/15235-8 and 2013/05014-0, and a wide range of other institutional partners.
+The contributions from Micael A. Cecchini were funded by FAPESP grant no. 2017/04654-6.